Healthy Zucchini Fritters Side Dish Recipe

 4. Cook the Fritters

-Using a spoon or your hands, scoop out about 2 tablespoons of the zucchini batter and shape it into a small patty.
-Gently place it in the hot skillet and flatten it slightly with a spatula.
-Repeat with the remaining batter, spacing them out so they don’t overcrowd the pan.
+Scoop about 2 tablespoons of the mixture and shape it into a small patty.
+Place it in the skillet and gently flatten it.
+Repeat with the remaining batter, leaving space between each fritter.

 Zucchini fritters frying in a pan, being flipped for even cooking.